1950 24 Hours of Le Mans: Regulations

 The revival of motor-racing post-war was now in full swing – the FIA had published its new rules for single-seater racing and inaugurated the new World Championship of Drivers.
 Its Appendix C addressed two-seater sportscar racing, giving some definition for racing prototypes.
 The same categories (based on engine capacity) were kept, although the Automobile Club de l'Ouest (ACO) added an extra class at the top end – for over 5.0L up to 8.0L.

-After last year’s issues with the hybrid ‘ternary’ fuel, the ACO now supplied 80-octane gasoline as standard, thereby removing the need.
+After last year's issues with the hybrid ‘ternary’ fuel, the ACO now supplied 80-octane gasoline as standard, thereby removing the need.
 The track was widened except for the run from Mulsanne to Indianapolis, and the re-surfacing completed, thus promising to give faster times and be a quicker race.
 Finally, the iconic Dunlop bridge was rebuilt – a footbridge over the circuit just after the first corner.

 Entries

 A record 112 entries were received by the ACO, and they accepted 60 for the start – another record.
 This year there were 24 entries in the S3000, S5000 and S8000 classes.
-The biggest car this year carrying the #1, was a MAP Diesel that was the first car to race at Le Mans with a mid-mounted engine (a supercharged 4.9L engine), with veteran racer and 1939 winner Pierre Veyron.
+The biggest car this year carrying the #1, was a Manufacture d'armes de Paris MAP Diesel that was the first car to race at Le Mans with a mid-mounted engine (a supercharged 4.9L engine), with veteran racer and 1939 winner Pierre Veyron.

 Cunningham's Cadillac Series 61 "Petit Pataud" passing under the Dunlop Bridge during the race.